Kim, Bashaw win New Jersey primaries for Senate seat held by embattled Menendez

 The 8th District includes parts of Elizabeth, Jersey City and Newark.

-And in the 3rd District, Assemblyman Herb Conaway won the Democratic primary to succeed Kim.
+And in the 3rd District, Assemblyman Herb Conaway won the Democratic primary over colleague Carol Murphy, advancing to face Republican Rajesh Mohan, who also won Tuesday.

-Conaway, a longtime legislator, beat colleague Carol Murphy.
-He’ll be the Democrats’ candidate on the fall ballot as the party fights to hold onto a district seat that until 2018 was controlled by Republicans.
-The district’s boundaries have changed since then, tilting it more in the Democrats’ favor as well.

-Conaway won with the backing of the Burlington County Democratic Party, despite the demise this year of the so-called county line, a unique to New Jersey feature on the ballot that means candidates backed by party leaders are grouped together.
-It was widely viewed as giving those candidates an edge.
-A federal judge this year ended the practice after a suit brough by Kim.
+The race is for the seat being vacated by Kim as he runs for the Senate.

 Credit: AP

-Note: This story has been updated to correct the outcome of the 3rd District race.